llm-bible/llm-bible.github.io/_publications/karmakar2021what.markdown

 bibkey: karmakar2021what
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2108.11308"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Transformer', 'Applications']
+tags: ['Transformer', 'Efficiency and Optimization', 'Applications', 'Model Architecture', 'Pretraining Methods', 'BERT']
 ---
 Pre-trained models of code built on the transformer architecture have performed well on software engineering (SE) tasks such as predictive code